Roundhay Park: Waterloo Lake

 It was originally used for boating, and for a period there were trips around it in a steamboat called the Maid of Athens (which was sunk in the lake at the end of its useful life).

+Four-Oared rowing races, "subject to the Rules to the Amateur Rowing Association", were being held at Waterloo Lake from the 1890s.

-In 1900 this was replaced by an electric launch, the Mary Gordon, which operated until 1923.
+In 1900 the Maid of Athens was replaced by an electric launch, the Mary Gordon, which operated until 1923.
 A cafe was constructed above the boathouse.
 The lake is now used for fishing, but not boating.
 The lower part ends in a dam which included a sluice and waterfall from at least 1893.
 By 1921, the waterfall fed a bathing pool at the bottom of the dam, but both features have since been removed, and the overflow from the lake is now by a weir at the western end of the dam.

 Great Heads Beck flows southward into Waterloo Lake, which it enters at its northern end, with Wyke Beck providing the outflow.